-- what is a Suspicious Activity Report7 ("SAR");
+- what is a Suspicious Activity Report ("SAR");

 - how a SAR must be submitted and what information must be included;

 - submitting a quality SAR;

 - what is suspicion;

 - tipping off;

 - consent to carry out specified activities;

 - disclosures under section 24 of the Financial Intelligence Unit Act 2016; and

 - sanctions.

 Also of note is that the FIU is currently working to establish "Public-Private Partnerships" ("PPPs").
 A PPP is a collaboration between public and private sector entities working together as a partnership to achieve mutually beneficial outcomes.
-In the context of combatting financial crime, this takes the form of a partnership between the FIU, law enforcement, regulators and the financial sector to exchange and analyse information relating to ML/TFFT- and other wider economic threats. -Further information can be found here.
+In the context of combatting financial crime, this takes the form of a partnership between the FIU, law enforcement, regulators and the financial sector to exchange and analyse information relating to ML/FT and other wider economic threats.
+If required, further information can be obtained from the FIU regarding PPPs by sending an email using this link.

-7 Referred to in the Code as an external disclosure.
+&lt;sup>7 Referred to in the Code as an external disclosure.